Ensuring Alignment and Accountability: The Crucial Role of Enterprise Architecture Governance Checklists

 o If not, either direct the architect to engage with the subject matter experts or develop a recommendation for the Stakeholders that they should have limitations in confidence

-4. Do any constraints or guidance produced reflect the Views produced for stakeholders and any underpinning architecture models and analysis: Yes/No?
+4. Do any constraints or guidance produced reflect the Views produced for stakeholders and any underpinning architecture models and analysis: Yes/No

 o If yes, proceed